 - Centralised platforms for resources and digital tools, including registering office attendance, access control and automating smaller, everyday tasks

-- Reception experiences for faster processes, such as employee and guest check-ins, and booking resources such as rooms, desks and self-service lockers
+- Reception experiences for faster processes, such as employee and guest check-ins, and book resources such as rooms, desks and self-service lockers

 For a collaborative office space, it could be challenging to keep on top of internal bookings, resources, keys and deliveries, and equipment availability.
 Vpod Solutions has several digital approaches with analytical features that allow you to keep track of usage and implement automation for easier work experiences, which can be applied to physical spaces with remote and hybrid workers.